spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

-# Connecting to a local deployment
+# Connect to a local deployment

 Before reading this document, make sure you are familiar with: